jameslairdsmith/jameslairdsmith/README.md

-Data Scientist at the Bank of England in London.
+I'm a Data Scientist at the Bank of England in London.